Have you ever heard the saying people buy from people they like?

 So we’re going to start with the saying that I love which is—nobody cares what you know until they know that you care.

 What does that mean?
-That means that if you are like many of my clients before they’ve worked with Moxie that think that the best way to establish trust and credibility is to lead in with all of your degrees, accolades, merits, credentials, all the letters following your name and this will make your audience trust you.
+That means that if you are like many of my clients before they’ve worked with Moxie that think that the best way to establish credibility in a speech is to lead in with all of your degrees, accolades, merits, credentials, all the letters following your name and this will make your audience trust you.

 You are absolutely incorrect!